mslinn/course_scala_intro_code/README.md

 # Sample Code for Scala Introduction Course

-This git project contains two SBT projects: `courseNotes` and `assignment`.
+This git project contains two SBT projects: `courseNotes` and `assignment` and a directory of scripts.